Vietnamese boat people: Refugee camps

 In response to the outpouring of boat people, the neighbouring countries with international assistance set up refugee camps along their shores and on small, isolated islands.
 As the number of boat people grew to tens of thousands per month in early 1979, their numbers outstripped the ability of local governments, the UN, and humanitarian organizations to provide food, water, housing, and medical care to them.
 Two of the largest refugee camps were Bidong Island in Malaysia and Galang Refugee Camp in Indonesia.

+In response to the increasing numbers of refugees pouring in following the results of the Vietnam War the Malaysian island, Pulao Bidong, was transformed in into a refugee camp by the Malaysian government and the Red Crescent Society.
 Bidong Island was designated as the principal refugee camp in Malaysia in August 1978.
 The Malaysian government towed any arriving boatloads of refugees to the island.
-Less than one square mile (260 ha) in area, Bidong was prepared to receive 4,500 refugees, but by June 1979 Bidong had a refugee population of more than 40,000 who had arrived in 453 boats.
+Less than one square mile in area, Bidong was prepared to receive 4,500 refugees, but by June 1979 Bidong had a refugee population of more than 40,000 who had arrived in 453 boats.
+While Malaysia was crucial in providing help and support to refugees entering their shores, many other countries provided refuge, such as Japan, Singapore, Thailand, the Philippines, and the United States.

 The UNHCR and a large number of relief and aid organizations assisted the refugees.
-Food and drinking water had to be imported by barge.
+However, converting a largely uninhabited islands proved to be a challenge to accommodate thousands of boat refugees.
+The only habitable areas on the island were the beaches, vegetation was plundered for shelter and firewood, and shallow wells were constructed for fresh water.
+Sanitation in the crowded conditions was the greatest problem.
+In terms of a functioning sewage system, the camps faced issues where sewage tanks and taps were either stolen or corroded.
+Traps and pipes filled quickly with waste and were quickly infested with rat populations.Food and drinking water had to be imported by barge.
 Water was rationed at one gallon per day per person.
 The food ration was mostly rice and canned meat and vegetables.
 The refugees constructed crude shelters from boat timbers, plastic sheeting, flattened tin cans, and palm fronds.

-Sanitation in the crowded conditions was the greatest problem.
+Organization within respective refugee camps created feelings of apathy between its inhabitants, where it was common that men were given few opportunities to participate in their customary work and instead subjected to menial or unusual work.
+Conditions between different camps varied, however a common theme felt between the inhabitants were that life in the camps could best be described as "meaningless, pacifying, and time wasting".
 The United States and other governments had representatives on the island to interview refugees for resettlement.
 With the expansion of the numbers to be resettled after the July 1979 Geneva Conference, the population of Bidong slowly declined.
 The last refugee left in 1991.